Please ensure Javascript is enabled for purposes of website accessibility

 2. Offer Comprehensive Advice: According to a 2021 study††, 62% of 401(k) participants wish they could completely hand over retirement planning.
 It's highly likely that clients will increasingly look for advisors who can provide guidance on all assets, including held-away assets like their 401(k) accounts.

-3. Proactively Engage Clients About Rollovers: It might make sense to help clients consolidate prior or orphaned 401(k) accounts into an account your advisor can manage directly.
+3. Proactively Engage Clients: It might make sense to help clients consolidate prior or orphaned 401(k) accounts into an account the advisor can manage directly, especially when considering how or if to rollover assets.

 By understanding the concept of held-away assets and how they relate to client 401(k) accounts, advisors can help ensure that all client assets are working together effectively towards their financial goals.
 Remember, a truly comprehensive financial strategy considers every piece of the client's financial puzzle – even the pieces held elsewhere.